 Doctoral-level course work under a qualified member of the graduate faculty, in subject matter not offered within the framework of existing departmental or school courses.
-For a description of courses offered each semester contact the department or school advisor or visit the University website: IllinoisState.edu (/).
+For a description of courses offered each semester contact the department or school advisor or visit the University website: https://illinoisstate.edu/).